Ramadan is the holiest month in the Islamic calendar, where Muslims fast from dawn to sunset as part of Ramadan etiquette.

 You can also say “Ramadan Mubarak.”
 This simply means “Have a blessed Ramadan.”

 Knowing Ramadan greetings alone may not be enough.
 It’s also good to have proper etiquette during Ramadan.
-That is, to be considerate, mindful, and accommodative.
+That is, to be considerate, mindful, and accommodating.

 For example, don’t simply ask someone why they are not fasting.
 It may seem like a simple question to you, but it may come off inappropriately to others.

 There are many reasons why some Muslims don’t fast during Ramadan.
 They may be sick, pregnant, nursing, or traveling.
-Women experiencing menstruation, children, and elder people are also exempted from fasting.
+Women experiencing menstruation, children, and elderly people are also exempted from fasting.

 Be thoughtful about the types of questions you ask your Muslim colleagues.
 Don’t ask weird questions that may be offensive.
 This also includes questions about body weight issues.